teepluss/laravel-hmvc/README.md

 - [HMVC on Packagist](https://packagist.org/packages/teepluss/hmvc)
 - [HMVC on GitHub](https://github.com/teepluss/laravel4-hmvc)

-To get the lastest version of Theme simply require it in your `composer.json` file.
+To get the lastest version of HMVC simply require it in your `composer.json` file.

 ~~~
 "teepluss/hmvc": "dev-master"